Sippin’ In San Diego: North Park Part 1

 North Park Beer Co.

 Since I am staying in North Park, I might as well start with the brewery that shares the namesake.
 Located on the corner of University Ave. and Ohio St., North Park Beer Co. is easy to find.
 As I step inside, rows of fermenters greet my to my right.

 A few more steps inside, and I am standing in a spacious, large taproom that feels like a saloon from the Old West.
 There are plenty of tables and the long bar has plenty of seating.
 There are many 4-tops and 6-tops around as well as a communal hightop table that can sit probably 12-15 people around it.
-There is an upstairs mezzanine area that has Skeeball and other games.
+There is an upstairs mezzanine area that has Skeeball and other games like for example the upcoming slot releases.
 This overlooks the entire main taproom area.